The Sorrows of Young Werther: Cultural impact

-The Sorrows of Young Werther turned Goethe, previously an unknown author, into a literary celebrity almost overnight.
-Napoleon Bonaparte considered it one of the great works of European literature, having written a Goethe-inspired soliloquy in his youth and carried Werther with him on his campaigning to Egypt.
-It also started the phenomenon known as "Werther Fever," which caused young men throughout Europe to dress in the clothing style described for Werther in the novel.
+The Sorrows of Young Werther became an immediate international bestseller, perhaps the first in the history of literature.
+The book spawned the phenomenon known as "Werther Fever," inspiring young men throughout Europe to dress in the clothing style described for Werther in the novel.
 Items of merchandising such as prints, decorated Meissen porcelain and even a perfume were produced.
+Napoleon Bonaparte considered Werther one of the great works of European literature, having written a Goethe-inspired soliloquy in his youth, and carried Werther with him on his campaign in Egypt.
 Thomas Carlyle coined an epithet, "Wertherism", to describe the self-indulgency of the age that the phenomenon represented.
-When Goethe completed Werther, he likened his mood to one experienced “after a general confession, joyous and free and entitled to a new life”.
-For Goethe the Werther effect was a cathartic one, freeing himself from the despair in his life.

-The book reputedly also led to some of the first known examples of copycat suicide, also known as the "Werther effect".
-The men were often dressed in the same clothing "as Goethe's description of Werther and using similar pistols."
+The book reputedly also led to some of the first known examples of copycat suicide, also known as the "Werther effect", whose victims dressed as Werther did and even used pistols similar to Werther's.
 Often the book was found at the scene of the suicide.
-Rüdiger Safranski, a modern biographer of Goethe, dismisses the Werther Effect "as only a persistent rumor."
+Rüdiger Safranski, however, a modern biographer of Goethe, dismisses the Werther effect "as only a persistent rumor."
 Nonetheless, this aspect of "Werther Fever" was watched with concern by the authorities – both the novel and the Werther clothing style were banned in Leipzig in 1775; the novel was also banned in Denmark and Italy.

+Goethe likened his own mood, after completing Werther, to one experienced "after a general confession, joyous and free and entitled to a new life."
+For Goethe the Werther effect was a cathartic one, freeing him from the despair in his life.
+But, the work having been published anonymously, his authorship was not immediately known.
+Some at first assumed its author to be Christoph Martin Wieland.

-It was also watched with fascination by fellow authors.
-One of these, Friedrich Nicolai, decided to create a satirical piece with a happy ending, entitled Die Freuden des jungen Werthers ("The Joys of Young Werther"), in which Albert, having realized what Werther is up to, loaded chicken's blood into the pistol, thereby foiling Werther's suicide, and happily concedes Charlotte to him.
+The work was watched with fascination by fellow authors.
+One of these, Friedrich Nicolai, decided to create a satirical piece with a happy ending, entitled Die Freuden des jungen Werthers ("The Joys of Young Werther"), in which Albert, realizing what Werther is up to, loads chicken's blood into the pistol, thereby foiling Werther's suicide, and happily concedes Charlotte to him.
 After some initial difficulties, Werther sheds his passionate youthful side and reintegrates himself into society as a respectable citizen.
 Goethe, however, was not pleased with the "Freuden" and started a literary war with Nicolai that lasted all his life, writing a poem titled "Nicolai auf Werthers Grabe" ("Nicolai on Werther's grave"), in which Nicolai (here a passing nameless pedestrian) defecates on Werther's grave, so desecrating the memory of a Werther from which Goethe had distanced himself in the meantime, as he had from the Sturm und Drang.
-This argument was continued in his collection of short and critical poems the Xenien and his play Faust.
+This argument was continued in Goethe's collection of short and critical poems the Xenien and his play Faust.

-The Hebrew translation "יסורי ורתר הצעיר" was popular among youths in the Zionist communities in British Mandate of Palestine in the 1930s and 1940s and was blamed for the suicide of several young men considered to have emulated Werther.